-“Back in the day”, doctors used to just come in and give a giant amount of medicine every few hours.
+“Back in the day”, doctors used to just come in and give a giant amount of medicine every few hours (that’s how it worked when I had my first baby in 2000).
 It didn’t drip into your back — but I would guess that all hospitals have it going in via a pump while you’re in labor.

 Most pumps have a button that you can push for an extra amount of medication.
 The pump is set to only allow you a certain amount of medication each hour.

 If you are in a lot of pain, it is important you let your nurse/provider know so they can assess if you’re progressing or what is up.

 Your anesthesiologist can also come in and give more/different medication if the medicine going in via the pump isn’t enough.
 He can also turn the rate that the medicine goes into your back either up or down depending on if you’re feeling too much or too little.

 **Sometimes we will turn off, or lower the rate for your epidural once it’s time to push so that you’re able to feel more.
 However, we can titrate it to make sure you still don’t feel a lot of pain when baby is coming out.